promne/sonarqube/README.md

   - coverage
 ---
 # SonarQube on OpenShift
-This repository contains all of the resources required to deploy a SonarQube server instance into a BCGov OpenShift pathfinder environment, and integrate SonarQube scanning into your Jenkins pipeline.
+The [sonarqube](https://github.com/BCDevOps/sonarqube) repository contains all of the resources required to deploy a SonarQube server instance into a BCGov OpenShift pathfinder environment, and integrate SonarQube scanning into your Jenkins pipeline.

 This work was inspired by the OpenShift Demos SonarQube for OpenShift: https://github.com/OpenShiftDemos/sonarqube-openshift-docker